An extended locally constant field approximation for nonlinear Compton scattering

-We have now formed an LCFA+ which demonstrably does better than the LCFA.
-Before discussing numerical implementation, we give an additional physical interpretation for the improved rate.
-Despite the success of the LCFA+ over a large part of the emitted photon spectrum, it remains true that neither the LCFA nor the LCFA+ recover the $s\to 0$ QED result (where the spectrum approaches a finite, non-zero value~\cite{meuren17,Blackburn:2018sfn}).
-What, then, is being missed?
-Consider Fig.~\ref{fig:QED-angle}, which shows the double-differential QED spectrum $\ud^{2} \mathbb P /\ud s\, \ud r_\perp$ as a function of $s$ and the normalised transverse photon momentum $\vec r_\perp = \vec k_\perp'/ms$; this has magnitude $r_\perp = \frac{p^+}{m}\tan \frac{\vartheta}{2} \sim \gamma\vartheta$ with $\vartheta$ the photon emission angle.
-The figure clearly shows that the low-$s$ part of the full QED spectrum corresponds to wide-angle photon emission, as the only spectral contribution at small $s$ comes from the line characterised by $s \simeq 2b/r_\perp^2$, which is in fact the \emph{linear} Compton line.
+Consider Fig.~\ref{fig:QED-angle}, which shows the double-differential QED spectrum $\ud^{2} \mathbb P /\ud s\, \ud r_\perp$ as a function of $s$ and the dimensionless transverse photon momentum $\vec r_\perp = \vec k_\perp'/ms$; this has magnitude $r_\perp = \frac{p^+}{m}\tan \frac{\vartheta}{2} \sim \gamma\vartheta$ with $\vartheta$ the photon emission angle.
+The figure clearly shows that the low-$s$ part of the full QED spectrum corresponds to wide-angle photon emission, as the only spectral contribution at small $s$ comes from the spectral line characterised by $s \simeq 2b/r_\perp^2$, which is in fact the \emph{linear} Compton line.

-This means that a fairer comparison is between the LCFA+, in which emission at low $s$ is removed by the positivity filter, and QED results integrated over a restricted range of emission angles.
-This comparison is included in Fig.~\ref{fig:lcfa+pulse}, which also shows the QED emission spectrum with an angular restriction $r_\perp < 7a_0$.
-We see that at small~$s$ the behaviour of the LCFA+ indeed matches well with that of the angularly restricted QED rates.

 This relation between small-$s$ and large angles raises an important issue regarding numerical implementation of emission rates.
-MC codes assume photon emission parallel to the electron momentum direction, but we can now see that this is not applicable at small $s$, where photons should rather be emitted at wide angles.
-We conclude from this that it is advisable to \emph{exclude} the low-$s$ part of the photon spectrum in MC codes; note that the positivity filter above does exactly this, supporting our prescription.
-Also note that, a low-energy cut-off is often implemented in simulations to prevent the emission of large numbers of low-energy photons originating in the infrared divergence of the LCFA rates~\cite{elkina11,Gonoskov:2014mda}.
+MC codes typically assume photon emission parallel to the electron momentum direction, but we can now see that this is not applicable at small $s$, where photons should rather be emitted at wide angles.